-Over the years, we've successfully treated thousands of patients with neck pain in Baltimore and Takoma Park/Langley Park, and Laurel, MD.
+Over the years, we've successfully treated thousands of patients with neck pain in Baltimore MD, Laurel MD, and Takoma Park MD.
 We use proven, non-invasive methods of relieving neck pain including trigger point therapy dry needling, chiropractic care, and physical therapy.

 Neck pain, like any type of spinal pain, is symptom rather than a diagnosis.
 It is typically the result of damage, disease, or injury within the cervical spine, or in the surrounding ligaments and tissues.
 The cervical spine is the part of the spine within the neck.

-Below are some of the most common causes of neck pain we see in our offices in Laurel, MD and Takoma Park/Langley Park.
+Below are some of the most common causes of neck pain we see in our offices in Baltimore MD, Laurel MD, and Takoma Park MD.

 Common Causes of Neck Pain: